KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-Overwatch.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-page-indicator by edward-shen](https://github.com/edward-shen/MMM-page-indicator)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Page-Pusher by zerosamski](https://github.com/zerosamski/MMM-Page-Pusher)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Page-Selector by Veldrovive](https://github.com/Veldrovive/MMM-Page-Selector)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-PageReader by dgburr](https://github.com/dgburr/MMM-PageReader)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-pages by edward-shen](https://github.com/edward-shen/MMM-pages)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `Bug_report.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `readme.md`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Pages-Screencast by jboucly](https://github.com/jboucly/MMM-Pages-Screencast)